celo-org/docs/blog/02-9-2023-Introduction-to-Zero-Knowledge-Technology-and-it's-Blockchain-Applications/Introduction-to-Zero-Knowledge-Technology-and-it's-Blockchain-Applications.md

 ---
-title: Introduction to Zero-Knowledge Technology and it's Blockchain Applications
+title: Introduction to Zero-Knowledge Technology and it\'s Blockchain Applications
 description: This tutorial is an introduction to zero-knowledge technology and some use cases in the blockchain space
 authors:
   - name: ✍️ Jonathan Iheme